rtreacy87/MLOps-Notes/Lab1/supplementary/devops-authentication-wiki.md

 6. **Use service connections**: For CI/CD pipelines, use service connections instead of personal credentials

 ## Automating Authentication for CI/CD

+### Important Note About SSH Keys for Azure DevOps

+Remember that Azure DevOps only supports RSA SSH keys, not Ed25519 keys.
+When setting up automation or CI/CD processes that use SSH authentication, ensure you're generating and using RSA keys.

 For CI/CD pipelines that need to authenticate with Azure DevOps: